ucsd-cse11-w22/cse11-exam1-starter/README.md

 You can find the starter code in this repository [https://github.com/ucsd-cse11-w22/cse11-exam1-starter](https://github.com/ucsd-cse11-w22/cse11-exam1-starter).

 For all tasks, do not make any assumptions besides the ones explicitly mentioned.
+You may assume all objects will be non-null.

 ### Task 1

 In the `ExampleMethods` class, you will use the design recipe to write two methods:

-- `timeAfterWait`, which takes three non-negative `int` parameters and returns a `String`.
+- `timeAfterWait`, which takes two non-negative `int` parameters, one `int` parameter and returns a `String`.
 The first two parameters will represent the hour and minutes, respectively, of the start time.
 The third parameter will represent the amount of time, in minutes, that have passed.
 You will return the time after waiting the specified amount of time as a string in the form of `hh:mm`.
+Be aware of the different times of time rollover.

     You will use 24-hour time (Military time) to denote times.
 Refer to this for more information: https://en.wikipedia.org/wiki/24-hour_clock

     You may assume only valid start times.
-Be aware of the types of time rollover.

     ```
     Example:

-    Start: 9:15 | Wait: 15 | Result: "09:30"
+    Start: 9:15 | Duration: 15 | Result: "09:30"
     ```

 - `flipString`, which takes two `String` parameters and returns a `String`.
 The first is the actual string, `str`, that will be flipped and the second is string containing a delimeter, `delim`.
 If `str` contains `delim`, then you will flip the string around the first occurrence of `delim`.
 If `str` does not contain `delim`, then you will return `str`.

     ```
     Example:

-    Str: "cse 11" | Delim: " " | Result: "11 cse"
+    Str: "cse 11" | delim: " " | Result: "11 cse"
     ```

 You are welcome to add _any number_ of additional methods to help with your implementation.